googleapis/gapic-generator-ruby/README.md

 ### Prepare your Ruby environment

-The GAPIC Generator for Ruby is written in Ruby and requires the language and several related tools.
+The GAPIC Generator for Ruby is written in Ruby and requires the Ruby runtime and several related tools.

 First, install Ruby, version 3.1 or later, if you have not already done so.
 [This page](https://www.ruby-lang.org/en/documentation/installation/) on the official Ruby website includes installation information.
-We recommend using one of the Ruby version managers such as [ASDF](https://www.ruby-lang.org/en/documentation/installation/#asdf-vm).
+We recommend using a Ruby version manager such as [ASDF](https://www.ruby-lang.org/en/documentation/installation/#asdf-vm).

 You will need the [Bundler](https://rubygems.org/gems/bundler) and